Mehndi (1983 film): Plot

 Mehndi follows Ajit Singh, an Indian Army official.
 At the beginning of the movie, Ajit injures himself in battle.
 While healing at the army tents, he falls in love with a nurse, Gauri.
 Once Ajit recovers, he and Gauri decide to marry after Ajit's next mission.
 However, when he returns, he finds both that Gauri had been molested and murdered, and that his best friend had gone missing in war, and was presumed dead.
-Ajit, heartbroken, decides to marry another woman, Madhurdi.
-Later on, it is revealed that Ajit's best friend that had gone missing was alive, and that he used to be Madhurdi's lover.
+Ajit, heartbroken, decides to marry another woman, Madhuri.
+Later on, it is revealed that Ajit's best friend that had gone missing was alive, and that he used to be Madhuri's lover.